Missionary and social worker in Japan,

 * * *

-In response to numerous inquiries following these developments, the daughter-in-law and surviving son of Sherwood F. Moran, along with their children, have undertaken this brief biography explaining who this unusual individual — clergyman, missionary, Marine, PoW-interrogation expert, Asian-art scholar — was, and how he got that way.
+In response to numerous inquiries following these developments, Sherwood F. Moran’s daughter-in-law and eldest son, along with their children, undertook this biography explaining who this unusual individual — clergyman, missionary, Marine, PoW-interrogation expert, Asian-art scholar — was, and how he got that way.

-(Note that researchers have sometimes confused Sherwood F. Moran with his son Sherwood R. Moran, my father, known as Sherry.)
+(Note that more than one historian has sometimes confused Sherwood F. Moran with his son Sherwood R. Moran, my father, known throughout his life as Sherry.)

 — David R. Moran, grandson; Wayland Mass.
 USA May 2018; firstname.lastname@example.org